wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/preproc.md

         tomoman(pwd, 'tomoman_clean_stacks.param');

 4. Follow the instructions in the console to remove bad images.
-For this dataset, there are at least 5-6 images that are black or too dark to see the specimen well.
+For this dataset, there is 1 blocked image that should be removed.

     >NOTE: Remember to close your 3dmod windows; TOMOMAN is unable to close spawned windows from external packages.